g-freire/crawler-containers/README.md

 ##### This services containers can be deployed using different strategies.Is up to you decide the finest network overhead balance.
-Every folder of the project contains a golang app(the crawler algo) and a dockerfile(the container image)
+#### Every folder of the project contains a golang app(the crawler algo) and a dockerfile(the container image)
-###### If you want to change the crawlers domain,delay,etc do it and just build the images again.
+##### If you want to change the crawlers domain,delay,etc do it and just build the images again.
+#
 #### Examples:

 #### 1) Will build the depth 1 & 2 crawlers services and run it in a linux envinroment network.
-A data folder with a .txt file containing the crawled URLs will be generate at root
 ```diff
 + $ make depth1
 + $ make depth2